Vill du flyga?

 The airport is run on a strict commercial basis which makes it unique in Sweden.
 The American company Airports Worldwide is the majority owner with 90,1 per cent of the shares.
 The municipality of Nyköping owns the remaining 9,9 per cent.

 Airports Worldwide is a privately-held, multi-national company with a successful and proven track record of investments and operations in airports in the Americas and Europe.

-Airports Worldwide is the best of breed in airport operations, development and investment as it brings together the operational DNA and technical resources of the Houston Airport System (HAS), airport privatization experience of Airport Development Corporation (ADC), and financial strength of the Ontario Municipal Employees Retirement System (OMERS), one of Canada’s largest pensions.
+Airports Worldwide is the best of breed in airport operations, development and investment as it brings together the operational DNA and technical resources of the Houston Airport System (HAS) and financial strength of the Ontario Municipal Employees Retirement System (OMERS), one of Canada’s largest pensions.
 OMERS has made substantial investments in European infrastructure these last years.